Skip to content

 gh workflow run deploy.yml

-Manual dispatches skip the "Pull customizations" step, since there is no new commit to merge with merchant changes.
-The branch is overwritten with the current build of main.
+Manual dispatches skip "Pull customizations" — the branch is overwritten with the current build.

 PR Preview (pr-preview.yml)

-Runs when a PR is opened, updated, or reopened against main.
-See PR Previews for a deep dive into the preview theme lifecycle.
+Runs when a PR is opened, updated, or reopened.
+See PR Previews for the full lifecycle.

 Concurrent runs for the same PR cancel the previous one: